 Throughout the season we have the opportunity to see humpback and blue whales and, less frequently, other whale species including gray whales, fin whales, and Bryde's whales.
 We also see California sea lions, harbor seals, northern fur seals, Steller sea lions, and harbor porpoises regularly throughout the season.
 Less frequently we encounter Pacific white-sided dolphins, Risso's dolphins, Dall's porpoises, northern elephant seals, and Mola molas (ocean sunfish), and occasionally we encounter great white sharks and thresher sharks.
 We also see orcas (killer whales) and leatherback sea turtles on rare occasions.

 Many seabird species are seen throughout the season.
 Bird activity at the islands is highest from May through early July, which is the breeding season, and general bird diversity is best from early August to late October, when many migratory seabirds are also present.
-For recorded recent whale & marine life sightings, call (415) 258-8220, or read our sightings reports below.

 Western Grebes; Black-footed Albatrosses; Northern Fulmars; Pink-footed, Buller's, Sooty Shearwaters; Ashy Storm-Petrels; Brown Pelicans; Double-crested, Brandt's, Pelagic Cormorants; Black Oystercatchers; Red-necked, Red Phalaropes; Pomarine, Parasitic Jaegers; South Polar Skuas; Heermann's, Herring, Western, Sabine's Gulls; Caspian, Elegant, Common, Arctic, Forster's Terns; Common Murres; Pigeon Guillemots; Xantus's, Craveri's, Marbled (rare) Murrelets; Cassin's, Rhinoceros Auklets; Tufted Puffins.